tautomer/WSL_Windows_Terminal/README.md

 command will only use WSL to run a Windows command to launch a Windows program and the second part will actually launch WSL.
 I know this one looks completely dumb, but this is the only way I found the actually fulfill the job.

+Alternatively, you can run the VB script in your dot files, though I haven't tested this way myself.

 ### Get Correct Unix Permission for NTFS